CornellCSWiki/CornellCSWiki/whatdoitakenext.md

 Programming languages: [[ CS 4110 ]].
 Also consider [[ CS 4120 ]] for the implementation (compiler) side of things.

+Systems programming: [[ CS 4410 ]], a requirement.

 Computer graphics: [[ CS 4620 ]].
 Also consider [[ CS 3152 ]] for actually making a game.

 Artificial intelligence: [[ CS 4700 ]].
 Also consider [[ CS 4740 ]] for the language/linguistics side of things.

+Web development: [[ CS 2300 ]] (also, [[ CS 1300 ]], [[ CS 3300 ]]).
+There may also be mobile app development (or check out [[ CU AppDev ]]).

 ## I'm Feeling Ambitious

 > Note: any CS class is doable given the right combination of hard work, dedication, and experience.
 While the classes listed here were feasible for those recommending them, professors and curricula change, and your experience may be different.

+[[ CS 3152 ]]: if you have or can find a team, this is your chance to make a video game.
+You may need to apply, however.

+[[ CS 4120 ]]: the infamous compilers class, for those of you who wonder how exactly your source code gets turned into something your computer can actually run.
+At this time, the class is offered infrequently, so if you're interested, take it as soon as you get the chance.
+(But this writer has heard about plans to offer it yearly.)

+[[ CS 6360 ]]: talk to the professor before enrolling, but if you can gather a team, this class lets you build a project of your choosing, so long as it helps teach people something.
+And while you'll be reading and discussing papers, this is your chance to learn about all sorts of applications from an automatic Python grader to Minecraft in the classroom.